-- 8.1 In the event of a Not Guilty plea the Judge Advocate will consider witness requirements, order "Stage Directions" to ensure that the case progresses to trial and complete the Case Management Form.
+- In the event of a Not Guilty plea, the Judge Advocate will consider witness requirements, order "Stage Directions" to ensure that the case progresses to trial and complete the Case Management Form.
 A trial date will be fixed.
-The form will be distributed by MCS to the parties to enable them to comply with case progressions directions. - 8.2 In most cases a Further Case Management Hearing will be held over video link before the trial judge to ensure the case will be ready for trial.
+The form will be saved to the Case Center system to enable the parties to comply with case progressions directions.
+Compliance will be monitored by the Military Court Service and the appropriate judge notified of any non-compliance. - 8.2 In most cases a Further Case Management Hearing will be held over video link before the trial judge to ensure the case will be ready for trial.
 Every effort is taken to avoid "cracked" trials since this is likely to mean that parties and witnesses have attended unnecessarily, sometimes from long distances and at considerable expense, and the court room will lie unused. - 8.3 The parties will complete Trial Readiness Forms a month before trial.
 If there are still problems relating to trial readiness, a further hearing will be held.
 The trial will then take place.
 Parties and witnesses will attend in person unless application is made for a witness to attend by video link.
 Law and practice generally reflects that of the Crown Court.
-The Board has the same role as a jury in determining verdict. - 8.4 In the event of a Guilty plea the case will be adjourned for sentence at the first opportunity.
+The Board has the same role as a jury in determining verdict. - In the event of a Guilty plea the case will be adjourned for sentence at the first opportunity.
 If a Pre-Sentence Report (PSR) is required, a standdown report may be available and the case may be able to proceed.
 An adjournment may be required for a written PSR to be prepared.
 The Probation Service will not prepare standdown reports in sexual cases. - 8.5 At the sentencing hearing the Judge Advocate will consider sentence together with three Board members.
 Having heard submissions from the Prosecution and mitigation from the Defence and considered any references or other reports, the Judge Advocate and Board will retire together to decide upon sentence.
-The Judge Advocate has an equal vote as a Board member unless the vote is split in which case the Judge Advocate has the casting vote.
-The Judge Advocate and Board return to court where the Judge will give reasons for sentence.
+The Judge Advocate has an equal vote as a Board member unless the vote is split, in which case the Judge Advocate has the casting vote.
+The Judge Advocate and Board return to court, where the Judge will give reasons for sentence.
 The President of the Board formally passes sentence. - 8.6 In the event of a Guilty verdict at trial, the procedure is the same.
 All the Board members who sat on the trial will sit with the Judge Advocate to determine sentence.